 Coaching has become a core component of the way modern leaders approach working with their teams and has even become an integral part of how businesses operate.
 In fact, one of the most sought-after skills for executives and front-line managers alike is coaching.
 Almost every leadership job posting, especially in sales, has the word “coach” in it.
 Managers and executives are now expected to include coaching as a part of their leadership skills, and individual contributors who are looking to excel and grow in their careers can expect to be coached as they advance up the corporate ladder.
 But do your leaders really know what coaching is?

-Coaching is a powerful way to encourage employee engagement and increase performance, especially in high-pressure industries.
+Coaching is a powerful tool leaders can use to encourage employee engagement and improve performance, especially in high-pressure industries.
+It allows for immediate behavior changes in employees and increased productivity for companies.
 Sir John Whitmore, a pioneer of coaching in business defined coaching’s role as

 “Unlocking people’s potential to maximize their own performance.”